pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"mixed-line-endings"+OR+"C0327")

 ### [C0328](#C0328) (unexpected-line-ending-format)<a name="C0328"></a>
 Unexpected line ending format.
-There is '%s' while it should be '%s'.
+There is '%s' while it should be '%s'..

 Used when there is different newline than expected.

 **:x: Incorrect code**